slidenerd/ec2-mean-test/EC2.md

  6. How to setup a custom domain with Godaddy?
  7. How to setup FREE SSL on the custom domain using LetsEncrypt?

-# Setup Ubuntu instance on EC2
+# Step 1: Setup Ubuntu instance on EC2

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**